 Needless to say that other than these moments, Takamura interacting with Tsubasa who calls him “Darling” were all there, and for the fans, those small moments must’ve been more than satisfying.

-Once again, Eguchi is seen stuck with the typical good-looking guy that appears to be capable and really down to earth but that deep inside he is a goofy and even an oddball, something that his outward appearance would never give off.
+Once again, Eguchi is seen stuck with the typical good-looking guy that appears to be capable and really down to earth but deep inside he is a goofy and even an oddball, something that his outward appearance would never give off.

 Takamura certainly brought comic relief whenever he appeared and his character in the anime was on pair with his version in-game.

-If 2017 was the year for Eguchi to be in anime adaptation of rhythm games, 2018 was no different as it appears that the trend carried on.
+If 2017 was the year for Eguchi to be in the anime adaptation of rhythm games, 2018 was no different as it appears that the trend carried on.

 In a year like 2018, Eguchi reprised his role as Nagi Rokuya from the IDOLiSH7 franchise.
 Rokuya is half-northern European and because of that he has exquisite looks, that is to say, that Rokuya is more handsome than your average Japanese or even an idol.